freeipa/freeipa.github.io/pull/43/_sources/page/Documentation.rst

 Upstream user guide `is not maintained <Upstream_User_Guide>`__ anymore as all effort is put into the Red Hat Enteprise Linux documentation.
 Bugs found in the documentation can be reported in `Red Hat Issues tracker
-<https://issues.redhat.com/secure/CreateIssue!default.jspa> by choosing RHELDOCS project and Documentation component`__
+<https://issues.redhat.com/secure/CreateIssue!default.jspa>`__ by choosing RHELDOCS project and Documentation component.